What is the impact of PowerShell commands in authenticated network scans?

 Before enabling PowerShell commands

-Caution: Before enabling PowerShell execution, verify with your security or antivirus team that your Windows security tools are configured to allow scanner activity.
+Before enabling PowerShell execution, verify with your security team that your Windows security tools are configured to allow scanner activity.
 Without proper configuration, PowerShell commands may:

 Configuration workflow